 Assets and Development Projects

-The Stadium Authority currently owns West General Robinson Street Garage as well as the surface parking lots between PNC Park and Heinz Field, a portion of which is known as the Option Area.
-The Stadium Authority also leases land north of PNC Park that it uses for parking.
+The Stadium Authority currently owns West General Robinson Street Garage (WGRS Garage) as well as the surface parking lots between PNC Park and Heinz Field, a portion of which is known as the Option Area (see below).
+The Stadium Authority also leases land from PennDOT north of PNC Park to operate as surface parking (the "7" Lots).

 Parking Lots and Garages

-Both the garage and lots are managed by or leased to ALCO Parking Corporation.
+Both the WGRS Garage and surface lots are managed by or leased to ALCO Parking Corporation (ALCO).

-On May 1, 1966, the Stadium Authority, Pittsburgh Associates (Pirates), Pittsburgh Steelers Sports, Inc., and Parking Authority entered into a lease with ALCO Parking Corporation with respect to a portion of the land, which is known as the Option Area.
-That lease was replaced by a new Lease Agreement dated November 30, 1999 between the Stadium Authority, the Sports and Exhibition Authority (SEA), and ALCO Parking Corporation.
-The new lease provided for amendments to the lease terms that permitted the following improvements:
+On May 1, 1966, the Stadium Authority, Pittsburgh Associates, Pittsburgh Steelers Sports, Inc., and Parking Authority entered into a lease with ALCO with respect to surface parking in the North Shore related to development of Three Rivers Stadium.
+That lease was replaced by a new Lease Agreement dated November 30, 1999 among the Stadium Authority, the SEA, and ALCO.
+The new lease provided for amendments to the lease terms that permitted the following improvements and operations:

 - Demolish Three Rivers Stadium